 Being Christian In Your Everyday Life

+What does being a christian mean?
 Here are some examples of how you can go about being christian in your daily life.

 Being Christian, offer a solution instead of criticizing.
 Instead of telling that young lady that her dress is too short, why not offer to take her on a shopping trip and teach her about modesty?
 Even better, treat her to some new modest clothing.